crispinprojects/gtk4-simple-calendar/README.md

-# gtk4-simple-calendar
+# GTK4 Simple Calendar

-A simple GTK4 calendar which uses a month grid of day labels
+A simple GTK4 calendar which uses a month grid of day labels.